lonemortensen/lone-mortensen/README.md

 **Custom coded:**

-The site is a static website built with HTML, CSS, and vanilla JavaScript. - It doesn’t make use of third-party website templates, frameworks, libraries, plug-ins or similar.
+The site is a static website built with HTML, CSS, and vanilla JavaScript.
+It doesn’t make use of third-party website templates, frameworks, libraries, plug-ins or similar.

 Taking a pared-down approach and writing the code from scratch was an opportunity to experiment with different designs and techniques.
-It helped me get a better understanding of the fundamental building blocks of front end development.
+It helped me get a better understanding of the fundamental building blocks of front-end development.

 **- and modular:**